 - The path-goal theory is a creative way to look at your training strategy.
 This ebook gives you more ideas on how to evaluate your learning strategy.

 - Your learning culture is a key component of your learning ecosystem.
-Our ebook "10 Benefits of a True Learning Culture" explores this concept.
+Our whitepaper "10 Benefits of a True Learning Culture" explores this concept.